csz-academy/csz.academy/_posts/2022-01-07-The-Basics-of-Machine-Learning-without-math/2022-01-07-The-Basics-of-Machine-Learning-without-math.md

-You give a input into it and through the interaction of the different neurons the result is formed
+You give a input into it and through the interaction of the different neurons the result is formed.

 ## What is a Neuron